-No employee may accumulate more than seventy-five (75) or eighty (80) hours ten (10) working days of vacation depending on the employees schedule at any one time in addition to the employee's regular vacation entitlement.
+No employee may accumulate more than seventy-five (75) or eighty (80) hours of vacation depending on the employees schedule at any one time in addition to the employee's regular vacation entitlement.
 An employee may submit in writing a request to accumulate vacation in excess of the maximum set forth above.
 Such excess accumulation may be approved, at the sole discretion of the City Manager, on a case by case basis.